Interventions designed for established structures, teams to strengthen or a workshop to structure.

 Preliminary exchange, confidentiality, clear priorities and validation of the scope before any intervention.

-In a company context, progress has to be visible at the bench: in how deviations are read, in gesture stability, in the coherence of rework, in visual control and in the ability to hold a more consistent level.
+In a company context, the improvement has to be visible at the bench: in how deviations are read, in gesture stability, in the coherence of rework, in visual control and in the ability to hold a more consistent result.

 Name deviations precisely

-Identify what undermines the level: width, edge, trajectory, angle, rework and reflection reading.
+Identify what undermines the result: width, edge, trajectory, angle, rework and reflection reading.

 Stabilise the gesture